?Polkadot is a scalable, interoperable & secure network protocol for the next web.?

 They are also required to stake their DOTs, Polkadot’s native token and their job is demanding as they need to run costly operations, ensure high communication responsiveness, and build a long-term reputation of reliability.

 A DOT holder will also be encouraged by the system to participate as a nominator.
 The nominator publishes a list of validator candidates that they trust and puts down an amount of DOTs at stake to back them.

 This nominator-validator arrangement gives strong security guarantees.
 It allows for the system to select validators with massive amounts of aggregate stake and eliminate candidates with a low stake.
 Read more about NPoS here.

 Polkadot is a rapidly evolving network, and a lot of startups have already chosen it as their foundation for blockchain development.
 It promises a lot of profit from cross-application interoperability, not to mention the scalability of blockchain development.

-The network is fully decentralized since June 2020 and staking is active.
+The network has been fully decentralized since June 2020, and staking is active.
 Staking on Polkadot has also started to become popular.
 Early parachains are currently running on the testnet Rococo.
-The first parachains are being launched on Kusama, Polkadot’s “wild cousin”, before moving onto Polkadot.
+The first parachains are being launched on Kusama, Polkadot’s wild cousin, before moving onto Polkadot.

 With such features, Polkadot has the potential to become an integral part of the blockchain economy.

 Stay tuned for the next part of this blog, wherein we will touch on the technical details of the Polkadot Network and list some of the projects on the network.